Drum rugs shouldn’t be an afterthought. They are vital to make sure that you keep your drum set in place while protecting the floor below.

 They protect the floor and keep your hardware from getting grubby.
 Before you purchase a rug, make sure the dimensions of the rug are proportional to the kit.
 Having a mat too small can actually worsen the situation.

 Our Pick of The 5 Best Drum Rugs

-I was quite skeptical about this one as it is rather cheap, but it turned out to be a pleasant surprise.
-On-Stage DMA4450 DrumFire Non-Slip Drum Mat provides a firm grip and does not budge easily.
+The On-Stage DMA4450 DrumFire Non-Slip Drum Mat provides a firm grip and does not budge easily.
 It is made from a non-slip PVC material.
-I placed the equipment upon the mat, and it did prevent it from moving all over the floor.
-What’s more, it is a great way to protect floors from scratches and marks, especially if you have wooden or vinyl flooring.
+It is a great way to protect floors from scratches and marks, especially if you have wooden or vinyl flooring.